 Learning how to position your body and using adaptive devices can help you live confidently with PsA and avoid additional joint damage.

 Proper body positioning can make you more comfortable during a PsA flare-up, as well as preventing undue strain on your joints at all times.
 Because your joints are already compromised, they can undergo further damage easily.
 You’ll need to do what you can to protect them.

 - Be mindful of how you sit and stand.
 For example, when doing an activity that involves working close to the floor, sit down instead of crouching or kneeling.
 Crouching or kneeling can add additional stress to your knees and ankles.
 These positions may even cause more intense pain.

-You should also think about how you hold things.
-Grasp items firmly but loosely so that your knuckles are in alignment.
-For example, lay a book or magazine on your open hands while you read rather than tightly gripping the front and back covers.
-A very tight grip might cause irregular positioning of your knuckles, which leads to more wear and tear for the joints.
+- Think about how you hold onto things.
+Grasp items firmly, but loosely.
+When grasping items make sure that your knuckles are in alignment.
+Also, when reading, lay a book or magazine on your open hands or lap while you read rather than tightly gripping the front and back covers.
+A very tight grip might cause irregular positioning of your knuckles, which leads to more wear and tear.

-In general, keeping sore joints in alignment with the rest of your body is a good way to protect them and address pain.
+- Keep sore joints in alignment.
+Situating your joints with the rest of your body is a good way to protect them and address pain.
 For example, tuck a pillow under your hip or between your knees to achieve more restful and pain-free sleep.

-Psoriatic arthritis sufferers might encounter difficulties in all aspects of life, whether at work or at play, when range of motion is limited.
-Take advantage of modern technology to increase your productivity and protect your joints at the same time.
+People with PsA can encounter difficulties in all aspects of life, whether at home, at work, or outside.
+Although your range of motion may be limited, taking advantage of modern technology can increase your productivity and protect your joints at the same time.

-Consult your doctor or physical therapist to learn about additional adaptive devices that might be available for your home or office.
+Joint protection is important for everyone, but especially those with PsA.
+Consult your doctor or physical therapist to learn about proper postures for your needs as well as other devices that might be available for your home or office.